Ikey Solomon: Criminal life

-Solomon first had a shop in Brighton, but later opened what was ostensibly a jeweller's shop in Bell Lane, London, in the vicinity of Petticoat Lane.
+Solomon first had a shop in Brighton but later opened what was ostensibly a jeweller's shop in Bell Lane, London, in the vicinity of Petticoat Lane.
 (This business has also been described as a pawn shop.)

 Solomon used the shop to carry on business as a receiver of stolen goods, known as a fence, becoming one of the most active Londoners in the "trade".

-On 17 April 1810, Solomon and a man named Joel Joseph were caught stealing a pocket book (valued at 4 shillings) and £40 in bank notes from Thomas Dodd outside Westminster Hall (the site of Parliament) where a large crowd had gathered for a public meeting.
+On 17 April 1810, Solomon and a man named Joel Joseph were caught stealing a pocket book (valued at 4 shillings) and £40 in bank notes from Thomas Dodd.
+This happened outside Westminster Hall (the site of Parliament) where a large crowd had gathered for a public meeting.
 Police chased the pair and caught them inside the Hall.
 Joseph attempted to get rid of the evidence by eating the bank notes while Solomon tried to ditch the notebook.

 Both were arrested and tried at the Old Bailey during the June Sessions 1810 and found guilty of stealing, a felony.
-Solomon, just 23 at the time, was sentenced to penal transportation, to spend the rest of his days in Australia.
+Solomon, just 23 years at the time, was sentenced to penal transportation, to spend the rest of his days in Australia.
 However, for reasons that are no longer clear, he remained in England, imprisoned in the prison hulk Zetland for four years, before being released in error or escaping.

 Solomon returned to London in about 1818 and set up as a fence and pawn broker.
 He continued until being arrested again on 25 April 1827, when police charged Solomon with theft and receiving.
 The goods involved were 6 watches, 31/2 yards of woollen cloth, 17 shawls, 12 pieces of Valentia cloth, lace, bobbinet, caps and other articles.
 Solomon was committed for trial and lodged in Newgate Prison.
 Solomon gained substantial notoriety with this arrest.
 Pamphlet publishers created three highly exaggerated accounts of his criminal activity, which sold very well.

 On a writ of habeas corpus, jailers took Solomon to the Court of King's Bench.
-The application failed and the guards led him to a hackney coach for the return to Newgate.
+The application failed, and the guards led him to a hackney coach for the return to Newgate.
 Unknown to his captors, the coach was driven by Solomon's father-in-law.
 The turnkeys approved a detour through Petticoat Lane.
 At a prearranged place, some of Solomon's friends overpowered the guards and released him.